TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

     This button can be found in the ``Operations`` panel at the right side of the project's entry in the Project Manager list.
 It is only available for user projects (not for stock ones) that use the obsolete project structure.

+.. _b4w_config:

 Project Configuration File (.b4w_project)
 -----------------------------------------

 Project configuration file includes all necessary information of your project, including name, metadata, directories, info for application building and deployment.

+Project configuration file can be edited manually, but a more convenient way is to use :ref:`Project Editing <project_edit>` interface.

 ::